Five Figure Funnel Failure

 Quick Summary of Five-Figure Funnel

-Rating: 2 out of 5.
-Decent idea, poor execution
+Rating: 2 Decent idea, poor execution

-Pros: The idea is legitimate & money has been made following similar systems.
+The Good: The idea is legitimate & money has been made following similar systems.

-Cons: Most people won't reach the claimed earnings.
+The Bad: Most people won't reach the claimed earnings.
 The training is very brief and certainly not a step by step system.

-Our Recommendation: If you want actual training that can teach you how to build a real, sustainable business from home, click here to check out our top recommendation.
+The Bottom Line: If you want actual training that can teach you how to build a real, sustainable business from home, click here to check out our top recommendation.
 It’s free to get started as well.

 I can’t tell if the problem with internet marketing lies with the marketers or the buyers.